Our next rides are shown on the panel to the right >>>>>>>

 If you commute daily for 6 or so miles each way or have comfortably done a 20 mile ride – you should have no difficulty keeping up.
 If you do more – we may have difficulty keeping up!!!

 Please ensure your bike is in good order (tyres, spokes and brakes!) and please bring at least one spare tube (preferably two), puncture repair kit and a pump.
 What you wear is up to you as is the choice of a helmet or not.
-Any questions to the Club Captain Jim Medway 07764 683118.
+Any questions to the Club Captain Tom V (email ride at anerleybc dot org).

-The Sunday rides and alternate Tuesday/Thursday rides meet at this phone box (020 8660 5799) outside the Shurguard Storage Centre and 501 Brighton Road, South Croydon at 9am all the year round:
+All rides meet at this phone box (020 8660 5799) outside the Shurguard Storage Centre and 501 Brighton Road, South Croydon normally at 9am (Sunday) and 10am (Tuesday/Thursday) all the year round but check the ‘Next Anerley Rides’ box:

 We number about 40, of whom over half cycle fairly regularly, so our Sunday Club runs usually number 5 -15, depending on the weather!
 We are a mix of young and old with quite a number of women (our President is a woman).
 We have a number of keen cycle tourists and try to arrange a cycle tour ourselves each year.